SCENE 01 / WIRELESS MICROPHONE SYSTEMS

 Wireless microphone systems coordinated for Chinese RF

-Wireless microphone work in China runs through one of the most heavily regulated RF environments any international production will encounter.
-MIIT (Ministry of Industry and Information Technology) allocates and polices the spectrum that production audio sits inside, and the post-700 MHz reallocation plus aggressive enforcement around Beijing, Shanghai, and Shenzhen mean spectrum hygiene is not optional.
+Wireless microphone work in China runs through one of the most tightly ruled RF spaces any global shoot will meet.
+MIIT (Ministry of Industry and Information Technology) hands out and polices the range that production audio sits inside.
+After the 700 MHz band was reassigned, and with hard enforcement around Beijing, Shanghai, and Shenzhen, keeping the range clean is not optional.

-Here is how this works in practice.
-Our inventory leads with Lectrosonics Digital and Wisycom MCR54 for narrative work where audio quality and spectral efficiency matter, Zaxcom for productions that need recording-capable transmitters as a redundant track, and Sennheiser EW-D for value-tier ENG and second-unit channels.
-Lavalier capsules span DPA 4060 and 6060 subminiature for concealment work, Sanken COS-11D for principal cast on extended shoots, Sennheiser MKE 1 and 2, and Countryman B6 — all imported via China Customs ATA carnet through Beijing or Shanghai entry points.
+Our inventory leads with Lectrosonics Digital and Wisycom MCR54 for narrative work where audio quality and tight spectral use matter.
+Zaxcom serves shoots that need transmitters able to record a backup track.
+Sennheiser EW-D covers value-tier ENG and second-unit channels.
+Lavalier capsules span the DPA 4060 and 6060 subminiature for hidden mics, the Sanken COS-11D for principal cast on long shoots, the Sennheiser MKE 1 and 2, and the Countryman B6.
+All of it comes in on a China Customs ATA carnet through Beijing or Shanghai entry points.

-Frequency coordination starts before the kit leaves our Beijing facility — we scan the production's locations across Hengdian backlots, Shanghai Pudong commercial interiors, Beijing hutong exteriors, or remote Yunnan and Tibet unit bases, and allocate clean channels inside MIIT-authorised blocks before crew call.
-Antenna distribution, RF cabling, and Helical or shark-fin antennas are deployed for large-coverage drama at Qingdao Wanda or Hengdian World Studios where talent can move hundreds of metres between marks.
+Frequency planning starts before the kit leaves our Beijing facility.
+We scan the shoot's locations across Hengdian backlots, Shanghai Pudong interiors, Beijing hutong exteriors, or remote Yunnan and Tibet unit bases.
+Then we set clean channels inside MIIT-signed blocks before crew call.
+For wide-coverage drama at Qingdao Wanda or Hengdian World Studios, talent can move hundreds of metres between marks.
+There we deploy antenna distribution, RF cabling, and Helical or shark-fin antennas.

-The picture on the ground is more specific.
-Two hundred-plus coordinated channels are available for ensemble shows, and Chinese Filmmakers' Association-affiliated sound mixers trained at the Beijing Film Academy run the assignment sheet on the day.
-Backup transmitters and receivers ship with every booking, and on-call RF support runs through the shoot — which matters when a wireless drops out mid-scene in a Wangfujing crowd exterior.
+More than two hundred set-up channels are ready for ensemble shows.
+Sound mixers tied to the Chinese Filmmakers' Association and trained at the Beijing Film Academy run the assignment sheet on the day.
+Backup transmitters and receivers ship with each booking.
+On-call RF support runs through the shoot, which matters when a wireless drops out mid-scene in a Wangfujing crowd exterior.

 FAQ